Houdini 20.5 Nodes Geometry nodes

 Tolerance

 When Continue reducing within quality tolerance is on, after PolyReduce reaches the target, it will continue to remove polygons as long as the difference in quality measurement within this tolerance.
+The tolerance value is a relative measure with respect to the total surface area of the input geometry.
 The default (1e-05 or 0.00001) is very small, so it will usually only make imperceptible reductions.
 You can try increasing this number to get more opportunistic reduction.

 Output geometry